ArtlessAvian/ArtlessAvian.github.io/about.md

 with guidance from my brothers.
 The entire time,
 I have been learning and writing games.

-### Academics

 ### Game Development
-In highschool, I began using LibGDX, a "game development framework."
+In highschool, I began using LibGDX, a game development framework in Java.
 This was when I started my Github account, where many repositories from that time still exist.